Raptors "travel party" tests negative for coronavirus after contact with Jazz

 The Raptors underwent testing for the novel coronavirus after learning that a player on the Utah Jazz, a team they recently faced, had the virus.

-"All of the members of the travel party who were tested on Wednesday in Toronto have received their results, and they are all currently negative.
-Results for one additional person are pending," the Raptors said in a release.
+They received all but one test result on Friday, and received news of the one outstanding test Saturday.

-"These results will not affect our protocols, however.
-Those asked to self-isolate by Toronto Public Health will continue to do so.
-We will all practice social distancing and good hand hygiene, and — most importantly — carefully monitor our health."
+The team said the negative results wouldn't alter their protocols, and those asked to self-isolate by Toronto Public Health would continue to do so.

 The NBA suspended play Wednesday night after Utah centre Rudy Gobert tested positive for the virus.
 A second Jazz player, Donovan Mitchell, said Thursday that he has also tested positive.